 Ensuring students are prepared for all acting forms means working in-depth with cameras.
 Students will learn the art of Acting for Television and Film, creating their own materials such as commercials, sitcoms and features.
 Students will also have the chance to edit their own materials into finished works to be presented once a year when we transform our home theatre venue into a cinema.

 Students will study a variety of acting techniques over the 3 years to develop individual skill and a get a better understanding of the art form.
-Accents will be studied learning UK regional, Ameriscan, International and RP.
+Accents will be studied learning UK regional, American, International and RP.
+The voice will be studied in great depth to get a better understanding of vocal anatomy, how to control the voice and use it effectively.
+ESTILL Voice Training is one technique to assist with this.
 Students will also build a solid repertoire of monologues both classical and contemporary, which they can perform using the techniques learned and eventually take to auditions.